timhagn/mockme/README.md

 Should PhantomJS not produce results, look in your server's `error.log` and the `.htaccess` file in `sites/default/files`.
-Remove `-ExecCGI` and `-Includes` so PhantomJS may be run by PHP from it, if necessary.
+Remove `-ExecCGI` and `-Includes` from it, so PhantomJS may be run by PHP, if necessary.